Area: Land--27,556 sq. km. (11,599 sq. mi.). Archipelago--725,197 sq. km. (280,000 sq. mi.).

 Agriculture: Products--copra, cocoa, palm oil, palm kernels and subsistence crops of yams, taro, bananas, pineapple.

-Industry: Types--palm oil milling, fish canning, sawmilling, rice milling, boats, rattan and wood furniture, fiberglass products, shell jewelry, tobacco, clothing, soap, nails, handicrafts.
+Industry: Types--fish canning, sawmilling, boats, rattan and wood furniture, fiberglass products, shell jewelry, tobacco, beer, clothing, soap, nails, handicrafts.

 The Solomon Islands form an archipelago in the Southwest Pacific about 1,900 kilometers (1,200 mi.) northeast of Australia.
-With terrain ranging from ruggedly mountainous islands to low-lying coral atolls, the Solomons stretch in a 1,450-kilometer (900 mi.) chain southeast from Papua New Guinea across the Coral Sea to Vanuatu.
+With terrain ranging from ruggedly mountainous islands to low-lying coral atolls, the Solomon Islands stretch in a 1,450-kilometer (900 mi.) chain southeast from Papua New Guinea across the Coral Sea to Vanuatu.

 The main islands of Choiseul, New Georgia, Santa Isabel, Guadalcanal, Malaita, and Makira have rainforested mountain ranges of mainly volcanic origin, deep narrow valleys, and coastal belts lined with coconut palms and ringed by reefs.
 The smaller islands are atolls and raised coral reefs, often spectacularly beautiful.
 The Solomon Islands region is geologically active, and earth tremors are frequent.

-More than 90% of the islands is forested.
+More than 90% of the islands traditionally were forested, but this has come under severe pressure from current logging operations.
 The coastal strips are sheltered by mangrove and coconut trees.
 Luxuriant rainforest covers the interiors of the large islands.
 Soil quality ranges from extremely rich volcanic to relatively infertile limestone.
 More than 230 varieties of orchids and other tropical flowers brighten the landscape.

 The Solomon Islanders comprise diverse cultures, languages, and customs.
-Of its 427,000 persons, 93.3% are Melanesian, 4% Polynesian, and 1.5% Micronesian.
+Ninety-three percent are Melanesian, 4% Polynesian, and 1.5% Micronesian.
 In addition, small numbers of Europeans and Chinese are registered.
-About 70 vernaculars are spoken.
+About 120 vernacular languages are spoken.

-The capital city of Honiara, situated on Guadalcanal, the largest island, has over 35,000 inhabitants.
+The capital city of Honiara, situated on Guadalcanal, the largest island, has 54,600 inhabitants.
 The other principal towns are Gizo, Auki, and Kirakira.

 Most Solomon Islanders are Christian, with the Anglican, Roman Catholic, South Seas Evangelical, and Seventh-day Adventist faiths predominating.
-About 5% of the population maintain traditional beliefs.
+About 5% of the population maintains traditional beliefs.